 News and Events

 Texting behind the wheel is equivalent to driving blindfolded for almost five seconds.
-Safe Communities Wellington County and the Ontario Provincial Police Wellington County partnered with Parachute for National Teen Driver Safety Week (NTDSW), which took place October 16-22, 2016, running positive ticketing blitz's across all four Wellington County High Schools, creating positive behaviour changes to reduce injury rates among teens.
+Safe Communities Wellington County and the Ontario Provincial Police Wellington County partnered with Parachute for National Teen Driver Safety Week (NTDSW), which took place October 15 to October 21, 2017, running positive ticketing blitz's across all four Wellington County High Schools, creating positive behaviour changes to reduce injury rates among teens.

 “Young people make up just 12 per cent of licensed drivers but account for about 20 per cent of all road-related injuries and deaths,” says Gregg Davidson, Co-Chair, Safe Communities Wellington County, “Through NTDSW and community initiatives like Positive Ticketing Blitz’s across all Wellington County High Schools, we are working to raise awareness about the devastating effects of distracted driving while encouraging young drivers to stay focused on the road.”